-Octavia Butler, who wrote captivating science fiction, died last week.
-She wrote short stories such as the award-winning Bloodchild, as well as fiction such as the Patternist series and was known for her humane, if to this reader sometimes alarming stories.
-Butler was a black, women writer, in a genre not known for black, women writers, but she was as matter of fact about her efforts to publish, as she was of her habit of writing a different sort of family history into science fiction:
+Octavia Butler died this week.
+Butler wrote captivating science fiction, short stories such as the award-winning Bloodchild, as well as fiction such as the Patternist series and was known for her humane, if to this reader sometimes alarming stories.
+Butler was an African American woman who dominated a genre not known for African American women.
+If she had challenges though, she was as matter of fact about her efforts to publish, as she was of her habit of writing a different sort of family history into science fiction:

 "When I began writing science fiction, when I began reading, heck, I wasn't in any of this stuff I read," Ms. Butler told The New York Times in 2000.
 "The only black people you found were occasional characters or characters who were so feeble-witted that they couldn't manage anything, anyway.
 I wrote myself in, since I'm me and I'm here and I'm writing."